Supporting Physical Developmental Milestones in Early Childhood

 Toddler Milestones: Toddlers and two-year-olds often show exuberant energy and take joy in their newfound physical skills.
 They usually walk more steadily and even begin to run, jump, and climb.

 Preschool Milestones: During the preschool years, children gain confidence in their abilities.
-They can.
 Preschoolers may throw a ball, walk across a balance beam, or run and jump with ease.

 - School-Age Milestones: Children at this age can enjoy completing physical challenges or feats of strength, such as climbing trees, riding bikes fast, or playing competitive games.